 The only thing better than a project finished on schedule is a project that’s finished ahead of time.
-Planning to finish early can help you streamline your activities and budget time and resources more efficiently.
-It also creates time to make up for errors or delays, so unforeseen circumstances don’t throw you off course.
+When you’re coming up with the initial plan, add padding for things you anticipate may be delayed.
+That extra time can give you wiggle room to make up for errors or delays, so unforeseen circumstances don’t throw you off course.

-Try to aim to finish each project 10% faster than estimated or planned.
-To accomplish this, schedule tasks two to four weeks in advance, and meet subcontractors and suppliers on site one to three weeks in advance.
-Also, try to have all the materials, tools, and equipment on site two to three days before it’s needed.
+The Construction Management Association of America suggests aiming to finish each project 10% faster than estimated or planned.
+To accomplish this, you can schedule tasks two to four weeks in advance, and meet subcontractors and suppliers on site one to three weeks in advance.
+Also, try to have all the materials, tools, and equipment on site two to three days before they’re needed.

 5. Prioritize Safety

-Construction involves a lot of moving parts and potential hazards.
-Between heavy equipment, difficult materials, and the complex acts involved in building a functioning structure, there are many opportunities for people to get injured if precautions aren’t taken.
+All construction projects involve a lot of moving parts and potential hazards.
+With heavy equipment, difficult materials, and complex tasks involved in building a functioning structure, there are many opportunities for people to get injured if the proper precautions aren’t taken.

-Make sure you make safety a priority on your job site.
-In addition to performing regular safety inspections, include and budget for safety program management in your plan to provide safe working conditions for everyone involved.
+Therefore, you should always make safety a priority on your job site.
+In addition to performing regular safety inspections, budget for safety program management and include it in your plans in order to provide safe working conditions for everyone involved.